CosimoRusso/coco-expenses-v2/README.md

 - local development without docker
 - Use tailwind for consistent and decent style
 - Deploy script should run on my PC and deploy through ssh on the remote machine
+- Add a button to mark a forecast expense as paid

 ## Project Setup